 Which bacteria are likely to cause meningitis depends on whether the immune system is normal or weakened.
 Conditions that can weaken the immune system increase the risk of developing bacterial meningitis.
 Such conditions include

-Human immunodeficiency infection (HIV) infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
-HIV is transmitted... read more or AIDS
+Human immunodeficiency infection (HIV) infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and is treated with antiretroviral medications.
+If untreated, it can cause... read more or AIDS

 Removal of the spleen (splenectomy)

 Congenital immunodeficiency disorders Primary immunodeficiency Immunodeficiency disorders involve malfunction of the immune system, resulting in infections that develop and recur more frequently, are more severe, and last longer than usual.
 Immunodeficiency... read more (when children are born with a disorder that weakens the immune system)